mobxjs/mobx/refguide/api.md

 Accepts something reactive and prints its current dependency tree; other reactive values it depends on.
 For observers, this method can be invoked on its disposer.
 Works for React components as well, but only if they are actually mounted (otherwise they won't be observing any data).
-For object properties, pass in the property name as second argument. `id` is unique and generated by mobservable.
+For object properties, pass in the property name as second argument. `id` is unique and generated by mobx.
 `name` and `context` are determined automatically, unless they were overriden in the options passed to `makeReactive`.
 The returned dependency tree is a recursive structure with the following signature: